singh98035/Project-Report/README.md

   follow the same steps for add the game *Activity* like quiz,assignment. fill the all required fields than add.
   After adding the game activity. check the backend manully, it automatically creates required table for game plugin.

+ ## April-o2-2020.
+ Today we tried to create a formula to calculate the attainment, with help of pdf sent by our mentor **Dr.Amit Kamra Sir**. which I found the table which has some data write the course outcomes.
+But there I found a problem ablout data i.e what that data contains that was not understandable.
+So after that I ping to our mentor.
+And also we are today assigned with the work to find the code for assignment in which we can make changes and try to add a new column at frontend.
+But couldn't find the code and instead that we find the code for certificate form https://docs.moodle.org/dev/Activity_modules.
+We try to find the code for assignment.